2026 Doctoral Hooding Ceremony | May 18 | 2:30 p.m.

 Guests

 Family and friends are welcome to attend the ceremony and reception.
-However, due to the constraints of Shriver Hall, you are allotted a maximum number of six guests per graduate.
-If you wish to invite more than six guests, please reach out to wsehooding@jhu.edu by April 19 to see if there is additional space.
-Guests will not be provided with tickets, and seating is on a first-come, first-served basis.s.
+However, due to the constraints of Shriver Hall, please limit the number of your guests to six.
+If you wish to invite more than six guests, please reach out to [email protected] by April 17 to see if there is additional space.
+Seating is on a first-come, first-served basis, so we recommend guests arrive early to secure a seat.

 Hotels